These user manuals are for the latest version of CARS. Visit the resources archive to view user manuals for previous versions of CARS.

-Some clients might express hesitation, discomfort, or resistance to participate in a computerized interview.
-Reasons for discomfort will vary among clients – some individuals might not understand the technology, others might suffer from paranoia or anxiety about the use of a computer, and still others might just feel that the presence of a computer is too distracting.
+The use of CARS will be new to your clients, and some might express hesitation, discomfort, or even resistance to participate in a computerized interview.
+Some clients might not understand the technology, others might feel paranoia or anxiety about the use of a computer, and others might just find the presence of a computer too distracting.

-Below we provide a table of possible questions that clients might ask when they first encounter CARS.
-If you can think of any other questions, or if you experience different situations when using CARS that you think would benefit other CARS users, please share them with the CARS team at info@CARStrainingcenter.org.
+Therefore, it is useful to anticipate questions that clients might ask about CARS.
+Below is a list of potential client questions.
+If you have experienced other questions or situations when using CARS that you think other CARS users should know about, please share them with us at info@CARStrainingcenter.org.

 - Have you ever seriously thought about committing suicide?

-Reporting a bug is separate from requests for help using CARS.
-If you have a specific question about using CARS or need to get in contact with us, please click the “Contact Us” tab.
+Reporting a bug is separate from help requests.
+If you have a specific question about using CARS or need to contact us, click the “Contact Us” tab.

 Many questions about using CARS can be answered by reviewing the CARS User Manual, Quick Guides, and Frequently Asked Questions.
 You can view these resources by clicking the tabs above.